waarp/WaarpVitam/WaarpVitamInstall/README.md

 Run `./scripts/r66/install-module.sh path_to_Waarp-Vitam.jar`
-which will rewrite all files replacing `%ROOT%` by the current directory and copy the `Waarp-Vitam-1.0.1-jar-with-dependencies.jar` into `%ROOT%/lib/r66/` directory
+which will rewrite all files replacing `%ROOT%` by the current directory and copy the `Waarp-Vitam-X.Y.Z-jar-with-dependencies.jar` into `%ROOT%/lib/r66/` directory
 (`mvn clean install` to generate this jar into target directory).